 - Select Enable 24Hz.

-TV or Monitor screen remains blank after you turn on the console:
+TV or Monitor screen remains blank after you turn on the Xbox console

-If the screen remains blank, but you can hear all the sound coming out from it, after you had turned on your console, the problem is either with the HDMI cable or the resolution.
-It is possible that recent wire configuration was incorrect, and the TV is not receiving any input.
+If the screen remains blank, but you can hear all the sound coming out from it after you have turned on your console, the problem is either with the HDMI cable or the resolution.
+It is possible that the recent wire configuration was incorrect, and the TV is not receiving any input.

-The first thing to is to check if the HDMI wire is set up correctly.
-Make sure that the wire is set for TV-out port, and not TV in.
-If possible, try a different cable with the console, and see if this cable works anywhere else.
+The first thing to do is to check if the HDMI wire is set up correctly.
+Make sure that the wire is set for TV-out port, and not TV-in.
+Try a different cable with the console, and see if this cable works anywhere else.
 Also, perform a power cycle which I had explained in the above section.
-If this doesn’t help, you will need to reset display settings of your console.
+If this doesn’t help, you will need to reset the display settings of your console.

-The only option left for resolve this is to Reset Screen Resolution of Xbox One.
+The only option left for resolving this is to Reset Screen Resolution of Xbox One.
 We will have to boot into lower resolution and then troubleshoot from there.